 No matter what style of photo you end up going for, good posture is essential since it exudes confidence and professionalism.
 Simply sit with your back straight and your shoulders back while remaining relatively relaxed.

-However, you don’t need to look completely stiff and boring in your head shot, Especially if you want your brand to look fun and unique!
+However, you don’t need to look completely stiff and boring in your head shot or during your session, Especially if you want your brand or your Images to look fun and unique!